pitchp/aoc-2019/README.md

 # aoc-2019
-Trying to learn programming with the puzzles on adventofcode.com
+Trying to learn programming using javascript with the puzzles on adventofcode.com